pclarytx10/cryptovision/README.md

   - [ ] Currency Name, Symbol, CoinGeck API Key
   - [ ] Error handling and help alert
 - [ ] AJAX query to CoinGecko
+- [ ] Recommendation Model for Coins
+- [ ] Influencer Tracking Model for Coins
 - [ ] Basic Reporting
   - [ ] Currency List
   - [ ] Ability to Remove Currencies from the List